The First Point

 With

 the wind pushing at her back, Eena stepped into a leisurely walk.
-There was no reason to remain standing in the
+There was no

-middle of nowhere.
-Traveling with the
+reason to remain standing in the middle of nowhere.
+Traveling with the wind

-wind seemed the easiest way to go.
-Naga
+seemed the easiest way to go.
+Naga tucked in his taut wings and kept at her

-at him, curious as to why he had followed her to this icy wasteland.
+her to this icy wasteland.
 She had mixed emotions about his presence.

 “Tell